ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

-To build our plot, you first need to import a few libraries:
+To build your plot, you first need to import a few libraries:

 - **scales** To change and modify the scaling of the plot
 - **ggplot2** To actually build the plot using a "grammar of graphics"